-When we’re flying through the air (sometimes literally) one of our greatest challenges is to keep our feet firmly planted on the ground.
-Fortunately, there are a number of techniques from Ayurveda for travelers.
+When flying through the air (sometimes literally), one of our most significant challenges is keeping our feet firmly planted on the ground.
+Fortunately, there are several ayurvedic traveling tips.

 Here are four of my favorite tips to stay grounded while on the go:

 Drink Hot Cinnamon Water

 It’s easy to not drink enough water while traveling.
 The mini cups the airlines hand out are barely enough to qualify for a sip.